 ElectivesThere are multiple opportunities for elective rotations for the NPM fellows, including Cardiology, Maternal-Fetal Medicine, Palliative Care, Critical Care Transport, among others.
 The electives can be developed on an individual basis to help meet the fellow's experience and goals.

-The curriculum for the Neonatology Fellowship in Neonatal-Perinatal Medicine at Doernbecher Children's is structured to provide a working environment that fosters camaraderie, educational excellence and outstanding patient care.
-To fulfill the requirements of the ABP, fellows complete 12 months of clinical service time throughout their three-year education.
-Clinical time is spread out through the three year fellowship.
-The schedule itself is tailored to meet the requests and needs of the fellows in to support outside pursuit of further education such as advanced degrees.
-Currently, fellows do not take call, rather they engage in clinical activities through a day or night service rotation (one week of days or one week of nights), allowing large blocks of protecting time for research endeavors.
-Our fellows have opportunities to participate in transport, ECMO, post-operative cardiac care, perinatal, and global health electives, these are customized to meet the educational objectives of the individual fellow.
+The curriculum for the OHSU Neonatology Fellowship in Neonatal-Perinatal Medicine is structured to provide a working environment that fosters camaraderie, research and educational excellence and outstanding patient care.
+To fulfill the requirements of the ABP, fellows complete at least 12 months of clinical service time throughout their 3-year education.
+Approximately 50% of the service time is accomplished during the first year of the fellowship, with 25% of the service time during each subsequent year.
+The schedule itself can be tailored to meet the requests and needs of the fellows in to support outside pursuit of further education such as advanced degrees.
+Fellows do not take call, rather they engage in clinical activities through a day or night service rotation (one week of days or one week of nights), allowing large blocks of protecting time for research endeavors.